Outsiders (comics): Story

 Declared a traitor in his native Markovia, Geo-Force is forced to seek the help of old (and new) Outsiders to battle the vampire-lord who controls his country.
 This is later coupled with the framing of the Outsiders for the slaughter of a Markovian village, forcing them into hiding.
 This fugitive status motivates the Atomic Knight to go after them, hoping to bring in his former allies without too much trouble.
 He is eventually convinced of their innocence and joins them.

-The new members who join the team in Markovia are the magician Sebastian Faust, the warsuit-wearing engineer and industrialist the Technocrat and Wylde (Charlie Wylde), a friend of the Technocrat who has been turned into a mountain bear by Faust's uncontrollable magic.
+The new members who join the team in Markovia are the magician Sebastian Faust, the warsuit-wearing engineer and industrialist the Technocrat and Wylde, a friend of Technocrat who Faust fuses with a bear to save his life.

-During the initial confrontation with the vampires, Looker is (apparently) killed.
-Hiding out in Gotham City, the Outsiders experience another loss as the Technocrat's wife Marissa and Halo are killed during a fight with Batman (actually the man standing in for Bruce Wayne, Jean-Paul Valley).
-However, Halo's spirit survives in the reanimated body of Marissa.
-For some time afterward, the Technocrat has trouble accepting that his wife (whose body is still walking around) is dead.
+During the initial confrontation with the vampires, Looker is apparently killed.
+Hiding out in Gotham City, the Outsiders experience another loss as the Technocrat's wife Marissa and Halo are killed during a fight with Jean-Paul Valley.
+However, Halo's spirit survives in Marissa's body.
+For some time afterward, the Technocrat has trouble accepting that his wife is dead.
 Eventually it is discovered that Looker is not dead, but undead.
-The Outsiders find her, and free her from the vampire's control.
+The Outsiders find her and free her from the vampire's control.